HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR.md

 2. csv/cif -> dataframe converts the structures from standard [CIF](https://www.iucr.org/resources/cif) format to a fast platform-specific pickle storage.
 It also preprocesses the target values, e. g. computes the formation energy per atom.
 Finally, it produces the sparse defect-only representations.
 3. csv/cif -> matminer computes [matminer](https://github.com/hackingmaterials/matminer) descriptors, to be used with [CatBoost](https://catboost.ai/).
 ### VASP -> csv/cif
 To reduce the repository size, raw VASP files are not stored on the Constructor Research Platform, you need to download them from the external storage via [DVC](https://dvc.org/) and add them to [Git LFS](https://git-lfs.com/) which Constructor Research Platform uses to share the data with workflows and collaborators.
-Prior to that, you need to increase the project size, 100 Gb should be sufficient.
-To increase the project size, make sure you have a full, and not a trial account, then left-click on the environment name, "Material design environment (PyTorch)" in our case.
+Prior to that, you need to increase the project size (100 Gb), CPU cores (4), and RAM (16 Gb).
+Make sure you have a full, and not a trial account, then left-click on the environment name, "Material design environment (PyTorch)" in our case.
 ![opening environment settings](./constructor_pics/env_settings.png)

 Due to the large size and number of files, the operation might take 10-20 minutes.
 Use the following commands: